 Another ballpark method for checking chain wear is by measuring it with a ruler.
 Pick a rivet and line it up at the zero mark.
 Count 24 more rivets and your last rivet should be at the 12″ mark of your ruler.
 If it is off by more than 1/16″ your chain is stretched to the point of replacement.

-The CC-4 Chain Checker contacts the chain in three places, providing an accurate measurement on all 5-to-12 speed bicycle chains, including SRAM AXS 12-speed chains.
-The CC-4 accurately indicates when a chain has reached .5% and .75% wear, the points at which most manufacturers suggest replacement.
+The CC-4 Chain Checker contacts the chain in three places, providing an accurate measurement on all 5-to-12 speed bicycle chains, including SRAM® AXS® 12-speed chains and other chains with irregular roller sizes.
+The CC-4 accurately indicates when a chain has reached 0.5% and 0.75% wear, the points at which most manufacturers suggest replacement.

 Lower the CC-4 onto the chain while keeping the gauge tip above the chain.